Graduate Center, CUNY

 11:30 am: Gyula Katona, (Rényi Institute, Budapest, Hungary)

-Title: Forbidden intersection patterns in the families of subsets
+Title: Forbidden intersection patterns in the families

 Abstract